davidmnoll/davidmnoll.github.io/src/posts/md/goalsAsTypes.md

 <details>
 <summary> First let's understand what types are and the original types as propositions correspondence.
 We can consider types as parts of computations graphs with their branches lopped off.  </summary>

-    Types are most directly associated with sets.
+    Types are most directly associated with sets of values.
 However another way to understand types is by looking at the computation graph.
 In this graph each node can be considered to represent an expression and the outgoing edges point to the sub-expressions that it depends on.
+These are ultimately equivalent.
+A set of values is a set of graph shapes.
+As long as the sum type is an acceptable graph shape, a set of graph shapes is itself a graph shape.
+So I may move back and forth between these conceptions.

     A type in this context can be modeled as a set of patterns (constructed of the same atomic units as the computation graph) which may or may not match up to a subgraph.
 In other words at the node of the computation graph that we want to check against a certain type, we check whether the value has a matching constructor for the type at each relevant branch.
 When the entire subtree is specified, the type can be inhabited only by a single value--the one with that same subtree.

     In a computational approach to logic, a proof must be depend on either assumptions or axioms.
 Some axioms provide only initial values.
 Other axioms provide "operators" that allow those initial values to be composed into compound statements.
 Some of the compound statements can then be reduced again by other axioms.
 We can analogize each statement to be an expression, and the simplification of the expression then corresponds to computation.

     In this world, a proposition is a statement that may or may not be true.
 Whether it is true depends on whether a graph can be constructed from the primitives and axioms provided.
 It may also be proved in more than one way.
-In other words it's a depdenency graph with branches lopped off that must be compared to the dependency graphs we can inductively construct from our primitives.
+In other words it's a dependency graph with branches lopped off that must be compared to the dependency graphs we can inductively construct from our primitives.

     [Here's a paper](http://strictlypositive.org/diff.pdf) illustrating a similar view on the matter.
 </details>